MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-o365-to-o365.md

 - SPMigration
 - M365-collaboration
 search.appverid: MET150
-description: "How to Migrate to Microsoft 365 from Office 365"
+description: "How to migrate to Microsoft 365 from Office 365"
 ---

 # How to migrate to Microsoft 365 from Office 365